jakub530/Flashcards-back/README.md

 4. POST /users/logout:

-Deletes the authorization token used by the request, effectively logging user out from current device.
+Deletes the authorization token used by the request, effectively logging the user out from the current device.

 5. POST /users/logoutAll:

-Deletes all authorization tokens, logging user out from all devices.
+Deletes all authorization tokens, logging the user out from all devices.

 6. PATCH /users/me: